bcgov/PaymentCommonComponent/README.md

 ### Auto-Reconciliation Temp-Scripts

-- Add the BCM_SFTP and PCC_SFTP to a root .env file (prior to building the project)
+- Add BCM_SFTP and PCC_SFTP in a root .env

 - Ensure you are connected to the cisco VPN